-- Must understand the philosophy, tradition, culture, and ideologies to work with non-Western systems. - Why due process is not a significant part of the system in Iran and Pakistan - Method of incarceration is incompatible within the indigenous systems of community justice in Africa. - Japanese do not comprehend the sense and sensibilities of the Second Amendment and gun control in America.
+To better understand non-Western systems, understanding the philosophy, tradition, culture, and ideologies is the basis to work with non-Western systems.
+Africa: due process is not a significant part of the system in Iran and Pakistan; method of incarceration is incompatible within the indigenous systems of community justice in Africa; Japanese do not comprehend the sense and sensibilities of the Second Amendment and gun control in America (Jiang et al., 2014).
+These phenomena all reflect the importance of understanding the local customs.